xtdb-labs/learn-crux-datalog-today/master.md

 * find movie titles given an actor name, and
 * find actor names given a movie title.

 Put another way, we can use both `name` and `title` in `(actor-movie name title)` for input as well as for output.
 If we provide values for neither, we'll get all the possible combinations in the database.
-If we provide values for one or both, it'll constrain the result returned by the query as you'd expect.
+If we provide values for one or both, it will constrain the result returned by the query as you'd expect.

 To use the above rule, you simply write the head of the rule instead of the data patterns.
 Any variable with values already bound will be input, the rest will be output.